rkyleg/scope/armadillo/doc/settings.md

         activePlugins = filebrowser,outline,py_console,find_replace,output,snippets,qt2py

 - view_folder
-    - view folder name in tab
+    - view parent folder name in tab along with filename
     - default is 0
 - save_workspace_on_close
     - save workspace settings on close (if this is set to 0, then you must use the Workspace Save menu to save the current workspace state)